• Skip to primary navigation

 Lesly Dossett is a surgical oncologist and health services researcher at the University of Michigan.
 Her research interests include physician-to-physician communication between hospitals and the interface between primary care physicians and cancer specialists.

-Latest posts by Lesly Dossett, MD, MPH (see all)
+Latest posts by Lesly Dossett (see all)

 • Change Is Inevitable—How Will You Respond? - August 29, 2019